ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 Finally, in certain situations, the user should be able to granularly control how an image is presented thanks to the ability to set the size and alignment separately.

 The {@link module:image/imagestyle~ImageStyle} feature solves the last two scenarios.
 The former is handled by so-called ["semantical styles"](#semantical-styles) and the latter by ["presentational styles"](#presentational-styles) in combination with the {@link features/images-resizing image resize} feature.
+This is part of the wider approach to controling styles and content, as described in the {@link builds/guides/integration/content-styles content styles} guide.

 The available image styles can be configured using the {@link module:image/image~ImageConfig#styles `config.image.styles`} option.
 Respective buttons should also be added to the image toolbar via {@link module:image/image~ImageConfig#toolbar `config.image.toolbar`}.